Albany Med accepting transfer patients with coronavirus symptoms and confirmed cases

 ALBANY, N.Y.
-(NEWS10) – Albany Med accepted 14 transfer patients late Tuesday from downstate hospitals who have either confirmed or suspected cases of COVID-19 according to a press release sent by the hospital.
+(NEWS10) — Albany Medical Center accepted 14 transfer patients late Tuesday from downstate hospitals who have either confirmed or suspected cases of COVID-19 according to a press release sent by the hospital.
 Patients with suspected cases will be tested at the hospital.

 Albany Med has a longstanding policy to accept patients regardless of their condition.
 Each year, Albany Med receives nearly 16,000 transfer patients or more than 40 patients per day, according to the release.